-7.1 The College is inclusive and welcomes and respects the rights and freedoms of individuals from all religions and faiths (or no religion or faith).
-A multi-faith prayer room is available for all students in the College and SMSC (Spiritual, Moral, Social and Cultural) awareness is not only channelled through the curriculum but also within PSE (Personal and Social Education) and College assembly slots.
+7.1 The school is inclusive and welcomes and respects the rights and freedoms of individuals from all religions and faiths (or no religion or faith).
+A multi-faith prayer room is available for all students in the school and SMSC (Spiritual, Moral, Social and Cultural) awareness is not only channelled through the curriculum but also within PSHE and school assembly slots.